Cars brands and logos that start with K

 Koenig Specials Logo

-Engaged in car tuning, the German brand Koenig Specials became widely known among owners of expensive and luxurious cars.
-Tuning several exclusive Ferrari models, including a complete redesign of the Ferrari 348 in the 1980s, the developers added two turbo engines to this model.
-Thus, the brand created a lot of controversy around itself and its works, which was the reason for the popularity of the company.
-However, contradictory statements led to the fact that the company specialists refused to completely remake the models of the world’s leading brands, focusing on the production of modified individual components.
+Through its car tuning, the German brand Koenig Specials became widely known among owners of expensive, luxurious cars.
+While tuning several exclusive Ferrari models, including a complete redesign of the Ferrari 348 in the 1980s, the developers added two turbocharged engines to this model.
+Thus, the brand created a lot of controversy around itself and its works, which was the reason for the company’s popularity.
+However, contradictory statements led the company’s specialists to refuse to remake the models of the world’s leading brands, focusing instead on producing modified individual components.

 Kaipan